Old-fashioned self-publishing is definitely not out of fashion.

 Tangles self-published and promoted them personally, loading up his car with copies of his latest title and taking off to all parts of Australia, including little country towns, selling his books in the wake of brilliant after-dinner talks.

 You may not be totally enamored by the titles.
-But you can understand that selling books at that time was a lot of physical effort.
+But you can understand that selling books at that time, in the eighties, was a lot of physical effort.

-For today’s self-published author, who wants to get out there and sell real books, there is no impediment.
-Well, except perhaps, for ideas and motivation.
+There is no impediment for today’s self-published author who wants to get out there and sell real books.

 Here are a few ideas that might get you thinking about selling your paperbacks and hardcovers.

-1. Contact your local newspaper and ask if they would like to do a story about you and your book.
+1. Contact your local newspaper and ask if it would like to do a story about you and your book.

 2. Visit every bookstore in your area and ask if they would stock your book, and if so, ask for a book signing event.